niguardateam/covid-classifier/docs/source/getting-started/installation.rst

 Here are the instructions to install CLEARLUNG on your device.

-Prerequisited
+Prerequisites
 """"""""""""""

-The ``dcm2niix``package is required to convert DICOM images.
+The ``dcm2niix`` package is required to convert DICOM images.
 If you work on Linux can be installed with

 .. code-block:: bash

       sudo apt-get install -y dcm2niix

 Otherwise, if you are on Mac you can download it via `Homebrew <https://brew.sh>`:

 .. code-block:: bash

       brew install dcm2niix